HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   <figcaption>{{ figure_link(caption="Top used cryptography APIs", sheets_gid="1256054098", sql_file="web_cryptography_api.sql") }}</figcaption>
 </figure>

-Our results show that the function `Crypto.getRandomValues` which allows for generatring a random number (in a secure, cryptographic manner) is by far the most widely used one (desktop: 70% and mobile: 68%).
+Our results show that the function `Crypto.getRandomValues` which allows for generating a random number (in a secure, cryptographic manner) is by far the most widely used one (desktop: 70% and mobile: 68%).
 We believe Google Analytic's use of this function has a major effect on the usage.
 In general, we see that mobile websites perform slightly fewer cryptographic operations, although mobile browsers [fully support](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API#Browser_compatibility) this API.

 <p class="note">It should be noted that, since we perform passive crawling, our results in this section will be limited by this.
 We're not able to identify cases where any interaction is required before the functions are executed.</p>